openconfig/public/doc/controller-card_poweroff.md

    **Response**

     Lets walk through this situation to set the right context.
 We have a dual controller-card system which due to some reason (Hardware/Soaftware failure) got in to a split-brain scenaio.
-As per the question here, the operator decides to use `config/power-admin-state=POWER_DISABLED` command on one of the cards, somehow intiatiates a reboot process (Cold or Warm) and expects that the controller-card with `config/power-admin-state=POWER_DISABLED` stays diabled post reboot.
+As per the question here, the operator decides to use `config/power-admin-state=POWER_DISABLED` command on one of the cards, somehow intiatiates a reboot process (Cold or Warm) and expects that the controller-card with `config/power-admin-state=POWER_DISABLED` stays disabled post reboot.
 There are several assumptions and nuances to this situation:

    a.
 One of the assumptions is that, the device is in a split-brain situation and would still allow connections for a configuration change.